diofant/diofant/docs/tutorial/manipulation.rst

 ==============================

-Before we can do this, we need to understand how expressions are represented in SymPy.
+Before we can do this, we need to understand how expressions are represented in Diofant.
 A mathematical expression is represented as a tree.
 Let us take the expression `x^2 + xy`, i.e., ``x**2 + x*y``.
 We can see what this expression looks like internally by using ``repr``

-    >>> from sympy import *
+    >>> from diofant import *
     >>> x, y, z = symbols('x y z')

     >>> expr = x**2 + x*y